Sexual Violence Victim/Survivor Bill Of Rights

 The State University of New York and SUNY Delhi are committed to providing options, support and assistance to victims/survivors of sexual assault, domestic violence, dating violence, and/or stalking to ensure that they can continue to participate in college-wide and campus programs, activities, and employment.
 All victims/survivors of these crimes and violations, regardless of race, color, national origin, religion, creed, age, disability, sex, gender identity or expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction, have the following rights, regardless of whether the crime or violation occurs on campus, off campus, or while studying abroad:

 - Have disclosures of sexual violence treated seriously.

-- Make a decision about whether or not to disclose a crime or incident and participate in the conduct or criminal justice process free from outside pressures from college officials.
+- Make a decision about whether or not to disclose a crime or incident and participate in the conduct or criminal justice process free from pressure by the institution.

 - Be treated with dignity and to receive from college officials courteous, fair, and respectful health care and counseling services.